heystraightedge/launch/README.md

 The codebase can be found [here](https://github.com/heystraightedge/straightedge).

-## Genesis Validators

-If you are interested in becoming a genesis validator, you must have a balance in the genesis file, by having participated in the Edgeware lockdrop.

-**Instructions for submitting genesis staking transactions can be found [here](./gentxs/README.md).
-The deadline for submission is Sept 8th.**

 ## Community

 To join the community and stay up to date on the latest information on the Straightedge launch, please join the [Discord](https://discord.gg/rbamhbC).
 If you're interested in running a validator, please join the #validators channel!